tensorlayer/TensorLayer/README.md

 We provide many helper functions (like `fit()` , `test()`) that is similar to Keras to facilitate your development; however, if you want to obtain a fine-grain control over the model or its training process, you can use TensorFlow’s methods like `sess.run()` in your program directly (`tutorial_mnist.py` provides more details about this).
 Many more DL and RL examples can be found [here](http://tensorlayer.readthedocs.io/en/latest/user/example.html).

 [Tricks to use TL](https://github.com/wagamamaz/tensorlayer-tricks) is also a good introduction to use TensorLayer.
+-->

 # Examples

-Examples can be found [in this repository](https://github.com/zsdonghao/tensorlayer/tree/master/example) and [TensorLayer Topic](https://github.com/search?q=topic%3Atensorlayer&type=Repositories).
+Examples can be found [in this folder](https://github.com/zsdonghao/tensorlayer/tree/master/example) and [Github topic](https://github.com/search?q=topic%3Atensorlayer&type=Repositories).

 ## Basics
  - Multi-layer perceptron (MNIST) - Classification task, see [tutorial\_mnist\_simple.py](https://github.com/zsdonghao/tensorlayer/blob/master/example/tutorial_mnist_simple.py).